 Organization design matters.
-Irrespective of size, sector, strategy and goal, every organization must be designed in a way that helps its members pull together effectively to accomplish its objectives.
-Organization design decisions come in all shapes and sizes: how (and whether) to form organizational units like teams, departments and divisions; how to set up reporting and accountability; what incentives to use; which employees to hire, retain and promote; where to physically locate employees; how to best organize remote collaboration...
-All of these are organization design decisions which will tremendously impact on how people and groups in your organization perform today, tomorrow and beyond.
+Irrespective of size, sector, strategy, and goal, every organization must be designed in a way that helps its members pull together effectively to accomplish its objectives.

+Organization design decisions come in all shapes and sizes:

+- how (and whether) to form organizational units like teams, departments, and divisions; - how to set up reporting and accountability; - what incentives to use: - which employees to hire, retain and promote; - where to physically locate employees; - how to best organize remote collaboration...